About speech pathologists

-- has a history of ear infections and you’re worried about his communication
+- have a history of ear infections and you’re worried about their communication.

 Before going to a speech pathologist

 There are a few things to think about before you visit a speech pathologist:

 - Why you’re going: it’s important to understand why your child needs to see a speech pathologist.
 You might like to write down any concerns or questions you have about your child’s speech or language, so you’re ready for your visit.